dario-piotrowicz/next-on-pages-DO-local-demo/README.md

 $ npm i
 ```

-Then you need to run the durable object worker in a terminal (so that it can be accessed from the next-on-pages worker):
+Then you need to run the durable object worker in a terminal (so that it can be accessed from the next/next-on-pages app):
 ```
 $ cd do_worker
 $ npm run dev
 ```

-Then in a separate terminal run the app using `next dev` (with the [dev-bindings](https://github.com/cloudflare/next-on-pages/pull/486) implemented using Miniflare's magic proxy):
+Then in a separate terminal run the app using `next dev` (with [next-dev](https://github.com/cloudflare/next-on-pages/pull/486) implemented using Miniflare's magic proxy):
 ```
 $ cd next-app
 $ npm run dev